AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Conclusion

 \section{Conclusion}

 We demonstrated an auditable semantic-drift pipeline that couples diachronic embeddings with digital-humanities storytelling.
 Each module is an inference component whose outputs can be inspected and recombined.
-Given the high within-bin variance and modest net effects, the current claims should be viewed as hypotheses; with stronger calibration (chain alignments, contextual baselines, calibrated value axes, and human/external validation), the approach can mature into a reusable template for domain-specific semantic change analysis.
+With alignment-aware split-half baselines, stable-anchor checks, hyperparameter perturbations, and preprocessing ablations, within-bin variance is modest and the main shifts remain robust across focal terms; external validation (contextual baselines, calibrated value axes, event-aligned benchmarks) would further strengthen claims of semantic change.